 The board has established an audit committee to monitor the financial and legal affairs of the consolidated entity.
-This committee oversees and appraises the quality of audits conducted by the entity's external auditors, and determines the adequacy of administrative, operating and accounting controls.
+This committee oversees and appraises the quality of audits conducted by the entity's external auditors, as well as determining the adequacy of administrative, operating and accounting controls.
 It is responsible for ensuring that the entity properly complies with all legislation and policies affecting its daily operations.
 It maintains open lines of communication between the board and external advisers and oversees the identification of risk to ensure its proper management.

-Members of the audit committee during the year were
+Members of the audit committee during the year were:

-Name:
+Name: Position:

-Brian Gerry Moller
+Brian Gerry Moller Non-executive director

-Peter Russell Sauerberg
+Peter Russell Sauerberg Company secretary

-Michael Johann llett
+Michael Johann llett Financial accountant